twardoch/twardown-docs/dev/02-twardown-js-01.md

 To create a plugin, first read up on what they are in [_§ Plugin_ in `unifiedjs/unified`][github-unified-plugin].
 After that read [_§ Create a remark plugin_ on `unifiedjs.com`][unifiedjs-create-a-plugin] for a practical introduction.
-Finally take one of the existing plugins, which looks similar to what you’re about to make, and work from there.
+Finally take one of the existing plugins, which looks similar to what you're about to make, and work from there.
 If you get stuck, [discussions][health-discussions] is a good place to get help.

-You should pick a name prefixed by `remark-` (such as `remark-lint`). **Do not use the `remark-` prefix** if the thing you create doesn’t work with `remark().use()`: it isn’t a “plugin” and will confuse users.
+You should pick a name prefixed by `remark-` (such as `remark-lint`). **Do not use the `remark-` prefix** if the thing you create doesn't work with `remark().use()`: it isn't a "plugin" and will confuse users.
 If it works with mdast use `mdast-util-`.
 If it works with any unist tree use `unist-util-`.
 If it works with virtual files use `vfile-`.